Informationally Compressive Anonymization: Non-Degrading Sensitive Input Protection for Privacy-Preserving Supervised

 \subsection{Information-Theoretic Loss and Under-Determination (Source Environment Attacker)}

-While the topological non-invertibility of the encoder was proven in the previous subsection, one might ask whether an adversary could still reconstruct the original input $\mathbf{x}$ ``with high probability."
+While the topological non-invertibility of the encoder was proven in the previous subsection, one might ask whether an adversary could still reconstruct the original input $\mathbf{x}$ ``with high probability''.
 This is reasonable and necessary to consider, as some researchers have investigated the probabilistic invertibility of various latent representations in ML and DL \cite{park2025investigatinginvertibilitymultimodallatent}.
 This question is addressed now in this subsection.\\ For completeness, the scenario of an ``optimal attacker'' will be considered.
 An optimal attacker is one who has somehow gained access to the encoder function $f_{\theta}$ and its parameters $\theta$.
-Under the VEIL architecture, for an attacker to gain access to, or have any knowledge of, the encoder, the attacker would be required to breach the source database, since the encoder is embedded directly within the source database environment.
-This is extremely unlikely, and would represent the catastrophic failure of the encryption, governance, and other security systems protecting the Source Environment.\\ This being the case, a real-world attacker with this sort of access would be unlikely to have need of inverting the encoder.
-This would be the equivalent of a crew of bank robbers breaking into the vault of a bank, and then, instead of taking the cash, deciding to spend their time and effort bypassing some additional aspect of the vault's security.
-However, the scenario in which an attacker has somehow gained knowledge of the encoder without gaining direct access to the source data will still be considered to show that any compromise of the original data cannot be achieved through the encoder or the latent vectors it produces.\\ To begin, a clear definition of what is known and unknown to the attacker must be given.
+Under the VEIL architecture, for an attacker to gain access to or knowledge of the encoder, the attacker would be required to breach the trusted Source Environment, discover the encoder, and extract its structure and parameters.
+This is unlikely, but not impossible, and would represent the catastrophic failure of the encryption, governance, and/or other security systems protecting the Source Environment.\\ To be clear, it is assumed that although the attacker has gained access to many aspects of the Source Environment, they still do not have access to the raw data, as that would require a direct breach of the database itself.
+Obviously, an attacker with direct access to the database would be unlikely to need to invert the encoder.
+This would be the equivalent of a crew of robbers breaking into a bank vault, then, instead of taking the cash, deciding to spend their time and effort bypassing an additional aspect of the vault's security.
+Therefore, this section will consider the scenario in which an attacker has somehow gained knowledge of the encoder without gaining direct access to the source data to show that any compromise of the original data cannot be achieved through the encoder or the latent vectors it produces.\\ To begin, a clear definition of what is known and unknown to the attacker must be given.